Conditions and diseases

 Coronary artery disease is a narrowing or blockage of the coronary arteries caused by a fat deposit in the vascular wall.
 The coronary arteries are responsible for the supply of oxygen to the heart.
 Coronary artery disease leads to a lack of oxygen in the heart.

-Depending on the symptoms and the oxygen deficiency suffered, two groups of coronary artery disease can be distinguished: angina pectoris and myocardial infarction.
+Depending on the symptoms and the oxygen deficiency that occured, we distinguish two groups of coronary artery disease.

 • Stable angina pectoris: this is provoked by strain on the heart, which disappears after a few minutes.